hyosung11/Launch-School/Courses/journal.md

 12:23 I got sidetracked by adding to my `.gitignore` file.

 12:45 I need to own the code.
 I need to know exactly what each variable is doing and what is happening.
 Own the code.

+17:10 All over the place today.
+I need to get Omi in a few minutes.